 There is a trail from the main village.
 It goes past small huts and nice gardens.
 The trail leads though open Eucalyptus woodland, Pandanus woodland, and then into Melaleuca open forest around the springs.
 So there are many plants and animals similar to what is found in northern Australia.

 Many of the flowers (even the weeds), particularly along the trail edge, attract butterflies and other insects.
+Around the hot springs there are quite a few Pitcher Plants, carnivorous climbers.

 The hot springs themselves are used by the locals for washing and cooking.
 Obviously there are no gaurd rails here, so be careful.
 There are local guides, and it is important to follow where they step.